QSBS Packing: A Tax Strategy to Maximize Your Individual QSBS Exemption Beyond $10 Million

 In the intricate dance of startup exit strategy, the spotlight often shines on Qualified Small Business Stock (QSBS) and the potent tax advantages under Section 1202.
-While much has been discussed regarding the breadth of these advantages, QSBS Packing is a particularly nuanced tax strategy that stands out for its ability to substantially boost your exclusion beyond $10 million per issuer.
+While much has been discussed regarding the breadth of these advantages, QSBS Packing is a particularly nuanced tax strategy that stands out for its ability to substantially boost your exclusion beyond $10 million per taxpayer, per issuer.

 How?
 By leveraging the often overlooked 10 times basis limitation.